lucasm/lucasm/README.md

 ## Open Source

-For contractual reasons, I use GitHub only for open source projects and contributions, which you can see below 👇🏻
+For contractual reasons, I use GitHub only for open source projects and contributions, linked below 👇🏻